 Michael Thomas: Right, like you touched on it, it’s about educating yourself.
 I’ve been involved with a program called The First Step Program now going on three years.
 What The First Step Program does is it’s the law officers and the local authorities in the Fort Pierce community in Florida.
 They go into the community they serve for about 60 minutes every single Tuesday.
 And that’s 20 minutes of physical activity, 20 minutes of mentoring the kids, helping them with homework, speaking with them, and another 20 minutes of feeding them.
 There is statistical evidence to show that within these three years the crime rate in that one community has dropped significantly.

-So, me being involved with that program it showed me that ok there are steps, there are programs, that are out there to try to help the communication gap that are between our authorities and our communities.
+So, me being involved with that program it showed me that ok there are steps, there are programs, that are out there to try to help the communication gap that is between our authorities and our communities.
 So, [it’s] me just trying to get involved with different organizations like that.
 There is the RISE program with the Dolphins that does amazing work and they are about to receive an award at the ESPYs — the Stuart Scott Inspire award.

 Getting involved with programs like that helps me realize that there is so much more I can do, and that’s the biggest thing.
 Educating yourself and realizing how many programs out there are already doing what you’re passionate about, and just trying to get involved with.

 Reid: Malcolm, I mentioned Kaepernick because obviously what he is going through right now, the nation-wide debate he sparked by what he did by sitting and kneeling, clearly it’s an issue and something being talked about.
-But there is also a lot going on among other individuals who are trying to effect the same type of change.
+But there is also a lot going on among other individuals who are trying to affect the same type of change.
 I mean you’ve been up to Capitol Hill, like I said in the intro you’ve done so many things.
 Talk a little bit about, I think maybe there is a frustration on the part of some athletes who are like “Hey, it’s not just about Colin, no disrespect to him.”
 Can you talk a little bit about how you guys feel about always getting hit with Kaepernick while all of these other things are going on?

 Malcolm Jenkins: I mean it’s frustrating to constantly have to talk about Colin Kaepernick not because of him or what he did, but because it takes away from what the actual issues are — what he actually took a knee for in the first place.
 And so, I think one of the things that we try to draw attention to, at least when people ask me about Colin Kaepernick and where he is, the biggest thing I attribute to him is that he started a conversation that went global.
 You know worldwide they were talking about what he did.